milosob/template-api/README.md

 #### Docker

-To run a template with docker, build the image and run it with the mounted configuration file at `/config.json`.
+To use a template with docker, build the image and run it with the mounted configuration file at `/config.json`.

 ```shell
 docker build -t local/template-api .